Search This Blog

 Within the actual warrant, it has been dated as 26th August 1916 (within the seventh year of the reign of King George V).

 Later he was posted to the 6th Bn.
 Royal Irish Rifles.
-George later served with the Salonica Expeditionary Force and was later promoted to Lieutenant.
+Alexander later served with the Salonica Expeditionary Force and was later promoted to Lieutenant.
 He saw action at Struma River (Macedonia).

-On 24th October 1916, George became a Prisoner of War in Bulgaria.
+On 24th October 1916, Alexander became a Prisoner of War in Bulgaria.
 The Belfast News Letter of 13th December 1916 reports:

-Following demobilisation, George re-joined the Northern Bank on 14th April 1919 and was posted to Newry branch.
+Following demobilisation, Alexander re-joined the Northern Bank on 14th April 1919 and was posted to Newry branch.

-On 26th June 1926, the bank wrote to George and congratulated him on securing first place in the preliminary examination.
+On 26th June 1926, the bank wrote to Alexander and congratulated him on securing first place in the preliminary examination.
 He received a cheque for £15 15/- (£15.75).

 Later transfers were to Head Office (1930), Londonderry (1931), Head Office (1931) and Shaftesbury Square (1931).